-Park University’s School for Education has been ranked No. 26 in the country by SuperScholar on its list of the “Best Online Bachelor’s in Early Childhood Education Programs.”
+Park University’s School of Education has been ranked No. 26 in the country by SuperScholar on its list of the “Best Online Bachelor’s in Early Childhood Education Programs.”
 Park is the only Missouri-based school to earn a place in the top 50.
 The University’s online Bachelor of Science in Education Studies in Early Childhood and Leadership and the Early Childhood Teaching Young Children programs were both cited in the rankings.
 Schools on the list were evaluated on awards and recognitions, market reputation, flexibility, accessibility and affordability.

 Park University receives $10,000 in Grants from Royals Charities and the Baseball Tomorrow Fun for Comfort Field